clarkezone/rk/README.md

 If there is a namespace file used to create namespace, patch that with passed in namespace If there is no namespace file, createone
-CLEANUP existing manifests: strip redundant namespace fields Enable limits optionally via flag
+CLEANUP existing manifests: strip redundant namespace fields Enable limits optionally via flag.